swcarpentry/git-novice/episodes/03-create.md

 ::::::::::::::::: prereq

-### The Rstudio Terminal
+### From the Console to the Terminal

 Now, we are going to use the [Rstudio Terminal](https://docs.posit.co/ide/user/ide/guide/tools/terminal.html).
 The Terminal tab is next to the Console tab.

 Click on the Terminal tab and a new terminal session will be created (if there isn’t one already).

 ![Visual appearance of the Terminal.](fig/rstudio-tab-terminal.png)